radar/guides/gem-development.md

 However, relying on a version simply greater than the latest-at-the-time is a sure-fire way to run into problems later on down the line.
 Try to always use `~>` for specifying dependencies.

 When we run `bundle install` again, the `activesupport` gem will be installed for us to use.
 Of course, like the diligent TDD/BDD zealots we are, we will test our `group` method before we code it.
-Let's add this test to _spec/food\_spec.rb_ now inside our `describe GemName::Food` block:
+Let's add this test to _spec/food\_spec.rb_ now inside our `describe Foodie::Food` block:

     it "pluralizes a word" do
-      GemName::Food.pluralize("Tomato").should eql("Tomatoes")
+      Foodie::Food.pluralize("Tomato").should eql("Tomatoes")
     end

 Of course when we run this spec with `bundle exec rspec spec` it will fail:

-    Failure/Error: GemName::Food.pluralize("Tomato").should eql("Tomatoes")
+    Failure/Error: Foodie::Food.pluralize("Tomato").should eql("Tomatoes")
-         undefined method `pluralize' for GemName::Food:Class
+         undefined method `pluralize' for Foodie::Food:Class

-We can now define this `pluralize` method in _lib/gem\_name/food.rb_ by first off requiring the part of Active Support which contains the `pluralize` method.
+We can now define this `pluralize` method in _lib/foodie/food.rb_ by first off requiring the part of Active Support which contains the `pluralize` method.
 This line should go at the top of the file, just like all good `require`s do.

     require 'active_support/inflector'